matthunz/bevy-compose/README.md

 <br />

-Reactive UI framework for Bevy.
+Reactive ECS plugin for Bevy.

-This crate provides a framework for UI and other reactive systems using the ECS.
+This crate provides a framework for reactive systems using the ECS.
-Components can be created with `lazy` and run in parallel like regular systems (they can even use `Local` and other system parameters).

 ```rust
 use bevy::prelude::*;